-- School should not store large volumes of medication.

-- The Headteacher may request that the parent or child brings the required dose each day or uses a weekly

-dispenser, such as a dosset box, which is clearly labelled with the child's name and contains the dose to be

-administered for each day of the week.
+- School should not store large volumes of medication. - The Executive Headteacher / Head of School may request that the parent or child brings the required dose each day or uses a weekly dispenser, such as a dosset box, which is clearly labelled with the child's name and contains the dose to be administered for each day of the week.

 - When the school/setting stores medicines, staff should ensure that the supplied medication is labelled with:

 - the name of the child;

 - the name and dose of the medication;

 - the frequency of administration;

 - the date of issue;